Introduction

 calculation-scheme

-1. In the first step, the basis orbitals of spin-like character is identified based on their local parity.
-This local parity is obtained from the 1-RDM and 2-RDM, which are computed using correlated ab-initio methods (e.g. MP2/CCSD/CASSCF/...).
+1. In the first step, the basis orbitals of spin-like character are identified based on their local parity.
+This local parity is obtained using the one- and two-particle reduced density matrices (1-RDM and 2-RDM), which can computed using correlated ab-initio methods (e.g. MP2/CCSD/CASSCF/...).

-2. Secondly, mapping of the original Hamiltonian to a spin-bath model is performed by utilizing the generalized Schrieffer-Wolff transformation.
+2. In the second step, a mapping of the original Hamiltonian to a spin-bath model is performed by utilizing a generalized Schrieffer-Wolff transformation method.

 For a detailed description of the full workflow please refer to the Theoretical background chapter.